rivuletaudio/rivulet/README.md

   brew install rivuletaudio/tap/rivulet
   ```

-4. `rivulet` should be ready to use in terminal
+4. `rivulet` can be executed from terminal or by running `/Applications/Rivulet.app`

 ### Upgrade